MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.167.md

 4. Contract Changes

-In lieu of the provisions contained in section 4 of the Basic Provisions:
+In lieu of section 4 of the Basic Provisions:

 (a) We may change the terms of your coverage under this policy for any two-year coverage module.
 Any change to your policy within a two-year coverage module may only be done in accordance with this policy.

-(b) Any changes in policy provisions, amounts of insurance, premium rates, and program dates (except as allowed herein or as specified in section 3) can be viewed on RMA's website not later than the contract change date contained in these Crop Provisions.
+(b) Any changes in policy provisions, amounts of insurance, premium rates, and program dates (except as allowed in your policy or as specified in section 3) can be viewed on RMA's website not later than the contract change date contained in these Crop Provisions.
 We may revise this information after the contract change date to correct clerical errors.

 (c) The contract change date is October 31 preceding the next two-year coverage module.